MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 When you first pick up PowerShell, it might feel intimidating as there seems to be so much to learn.
 However, PowerShell is designed to help you learn a little at a time, as you need it.

-Something that will help you on your journey, are the so called _core cmdlets_, commands that helps you discover PowerShell.
-Using the mentioned _core cmdlets_ you can discover what commands there are, what they do, and what types they operate on.
-Let's list the core cmdlets below:
+PowerShell includes cmdlets that help you discover PowerShell.
+Using these three cmdlets, you can discover what commands available, what they do, and what types they operate on.

 - `Get-Command`.
 This command retrieves a list of all commands installed on your machine.
 - `Get-Help`.
 By invoking this command, with the name of a command as an argument, you'll be shown a help page describing various parts of a command.